AMIT-ZING/Python-important-topics/Object Oriented Programming (OOP)/README.md

 OOP makes code organized, reusable, and easy to maintain.
 Benefits of OOP include security: OOP prevents unwanted access to data, or exposing proprietary code through encapsulation and abstraction.

+### Building blocks of OOP :
+- classes
+- objects
+- methods
+- attributes

+#### Classes :
+In a nutshell, they’re essentially user defined data types.
+Classes are where the programmer creates a blueprint for the structure of methods and attributes.
+Individual objects are instantiated, or created from this blueprint.

+#### Objects :
+Objects are instances of classes created with specific data.

+#### Attributes :
+Attributes are the information that is stored.
+Attributes are defined in the Class template.
+When objects are instantiated individual objects contain data stored in the Attributes field.
+The state of an object is defined by the data in the object’s attributes fields.

+#### Methods
+Methods represent behaviors.
+Methods perform actions; methods might return information about an object, or update an object’s data.
+The method’s code is defined in the class definition.
+When individual objects are instantiated, these objects can call the methods defined in the class.

 ## Four principles of OOP:

 #### 1. Inheritance